Hoang23/Hoang-Blog/content/authors/admin/_index.md

 interests:
 - Software development
 - IT Infrastructure
-- Python, Linux, Docker, AWS
+- Python, Linux, Docker, AWS, Git

 # Education to show in About widget
 education: